 R2C2: In the model in Figure 1, the human interaction is not represented, although it is important not only for DRT parameters configuration, but also for partitions construction as specified in Section 3.3 “The tool provides two options for the partitions and test suites: either to manually specify the partitions (and test cases); or to upload the predefined partitions and test suites”.

+Response: We apologize for having omitted the human interactions from the figure in the original paper.
+Thank you for drawing our attention to this.

-Response: We feel sorry that human interactions are missing in the framework in Figure 1.
-The interaction mainly includes partition scheme construction and the settings of initial test profiles and DRT parameters.
+feel sorry that human interactions are missing in the framework in Figure 1.
+The main interactions are the partition scheme construction and the setting of the initial test profiles and DRT parameters.

-Action: In the revised version, we have followed the suggestion and added the human interactions in Figure 1.
-Accordingly, we have changed the description of our framework in Section 3.1.
+Action: In the revised manuscript, we have followed the suggestion and added the human interactions to the figure (Figure 1).
+We have also revised the framework description in Section 3.1.

 Intended details and updated framework are as follows:

-Test Profile and DRT’s Parameter Initialization: Testers need to initialize test profile (a simple way is to use the uniform probability distribution (i.e. p1=P2=…=Pk=1/k, where k denotes the number of partitions, and pi (i=1…k) denotes the probability of the ith partition) as the initial test profile) and parameter of DRT (a guideline to set the value of parameter is introduced in Section 3.2).
+Test Profile and DRT Parameter Initialization: Testers need to initialize the test profile, a simple way of doing which would be to use a uniform probability distribution (P1=P2=…=Pk=1/k, where k denotes the number of partitions, and pi (i=1…k) denotes the probability of selecting the ith partition).
+They also need to set the DRT parameters (guidelines for which are introduced in Section 3.2).

 Test Case Selection: DRT selects a test case from the selected partition si according to a uniform distribution.